How to Back up Important Files on Windows 10

 An excellent location to store Backup files is on a USB drive, external hard drive, CD/DVD, or online storage.

 The easiest way to back up your files is to let Windows manage the Backup process.
-Many different backup applications are available, but Windows 10 comes with a built-in tool to help you back up your files.
+Many different backup applications are available, but Windows 10 has a built-in tool to help you back up your files.

 Alternatively, you can manually copy the file to a backup location instead of using an application.
 However, allowing Windows to back up your important files automatically is the best method.